Read time: 7 minutes

 Look at paying down high interest debt

 Credit card debt can weigh you down.
-The average interest rate on credit cards was about 20% at the end of 2022.* That’s a good chunk added to the money you’ve already borrowed.
+The average interest rate on credit cards was about 21% in 2023.* That’s a good chunk added to the money you’ve already borrowed.
 So tackling high interest debt like this can be a smart move.

 Check your emergency savings